docs

 |---|---|---|---|---|

-| 999 | Receipt of an 837 transaction set | Syntactic and structural validity of the EDI envelope | Minutes after submission (for SFTP batches) | Clearinghouse or payer EDI system |
+| 999 | Receipt of an 837 transaction set | Syntactic and structural validity of the EDI envelope | Minutes after submission (SFTP batches) | Clearinghouse or payer EDI system |

 | 277CA | Receipt of claims within the 837 | Pre-adjudication acceptance or rejection at the claim level | 30 minutes to 48 hours after submission | Clearinghouse and/or payer |

-| 277 (status) | A 276 claim status inquiry | Current adjudication status of a claim already in the system | On demand, in response to a 276 inquiry | Payer |
+| 277 (status) | A 276 claim status inquiry | Current adjudication status of a claim in the system | On demand, in response to a 276 | Payer |

 The timing problem

-Timely filing limits vary significantly:
+Timely filing limits vary:

 - Medicare: 12 months from the date of service for most claims